isomerpages/aic-mentalhealth/real-stories/stories/_posts/2024-08-30-post-The Other Pandemic.md

 decided, there and then, to find support.</p>
 <p></p>
 <h3><strong>“If I don’t go, I might go crazy,” she recalls, with a laugh.</strong></h3>
-<p>Initially, she tried booking a polyclinic appointment by phone but her
+<p>Initially, she tried booking a Polyclinic appointment by phone but her
 booking got lost in the system.
 However, things moved along fairly quickly after she managed to speak to the staff in-person.
 They walked her through the process step-by-step.
 Claire was referred to a psychologist who was